adadouche/demo-iot-automotive-simulator/README.md

 [Bask to the top](#table-of-contents)

-## Run the CARLA Simulator with manual control
+## Run the CARLA Simulator with manual control and no CAN integration

 Now, you can start driving !!!

 In order to do so, you will have to follow the steps below:

 - Open an Amazon DCV session (either through the web client or the locl client)
-- Open a new terminal and execute the following command:
+- Open a new terminal as the biga user and execute the following command:

     ```sh
     /opt/carla-simulator/CarlaUE4.sh -no-rendering -quality-level=Epic -prefernvidia
     ```

-- Open a new terminal and execute the following commands:
+- Open a new terminal as the biga user and execute the following commands:

     ```sh
     cd /opt/carla-simulator/PythonAPI/examples